 Make sure to keep complete records of each customer’s opt-in and consent.
 This will help you prove compliance in case people file spam complaints.

 If you want to build a text messaging marketing list, your goal may be to import contacts from your other databases.
 However, federal law requires you to review each contact you import.
 You must make sure that every contact you import has given you permission to text them.

 Subscribers must consent to all your recurring messages.
 Just giving their phone number is not a compliant opt-in.
-Make sure you send an opt-in confirmation message before sending your first marketing message, making sure it contains these four things:
+Make sure you send a double opt-in confirmation message before sending your first marketing message, making sure it contains these four things:

 - Who you are.